w3f/Grants-Program/applications/Dante_Network.md

 ### Team's experience

 Our technical team consists of several experienced full-stack engineers and scientists.
 Each member has many years of technical experience.
 Our members have a lot of experience in the web3 world.
-They are deep participants in several technical communities, hackathon winners, and node operators for Polkadot/Kusama, EOS, and PlatON.
+They are deep participants in several technical communities, hackathon winners, and node service providers for Polkadot/Kusama, EOS, and PlatON.

 ### Team Code Repos